getndazn/kopytko-framework/docs/http.md

 If you know that request is not needed anymore you can easily abort it by adding the `AbortController` signal to your request and by calling `abort` method on that instance of `AbortController`.

-To do that you can pass your instance of abort controller in the options of createRequest.
+To do that you can pass your instance of abort controller in the options of `createRequest`.

 ```
 myAbortController = AbortController()